openiap/nodeapi/README.md

 main();
 ```

 For code that will be running for a long time, like a webhook, or code waiting on message from a message queue, it's handy to do all initializaion in the onConnected callback.
-By default the client will auto connect to your OpenIAP flow instance, so by adding you initilizaion code here, it will get rerun when connected.
+By default the client will auto connect to your OpenIAP flow instance if it looses connection, so by adding you initilizaion code here, it will get rerun when connected.

 ```javascript
 async function onConnected(client) {